martinchernyavskiy/Notes/CS/Hardware/ECE 252/Instructions and the Instruction Cycle.md

 - Fetch -> Decode -> Evaluate Address -> Fetch Operands -> Execute -> Store Result -> Repeat
 - *Not all instructions require all of the steps*
 - Control Unit performs different tasks in each phase, so it's a finite state machine

+### Phases required for all instruction types:
+#### Fetch
+- Read instruction from memory (PC has the address)
+- Put value into IR
+- Increment PC
+#### Decode
+- Examine opcode to determine instruction type
+- Identify operands based on bit values in instruction's fields

+### Required for Operate instructions